 Optionally, you can take more complex actions.
 For example, for the Pressure OPC UA Node of the Assembly you could:

-- Load a web page in a new browser window to show supporting information.
+- Show supporting information in a web page in a new browser window.

 Suppress the availability of the default actions.